I learned to quilt in 1976, and have been quiltmaking steadily since the mid-1980's. I began blogging about quilting in January, 2009.

 After living in West Des Moines, Iowa for nearly 23 years, in June 2012 I moved to Florida.
 Though palm trees don't grow in Iowa, I have always appreciated the beauty of palms.
 How ironic that I would eventually come to live in a place where palm trees flourish!

-Many years ago, after reading a particular devotion about how a palm tree reflects the life of a Christian, that palms came to represent a special symbol of faith for me.
+Many years ago, after reading a particular devotion about how a palm tree reflects the life of a Christian, palms came to represent a special symbol of faith for me.

 When I look at a palm - of any type or variety - I am reminded that its roots go deep to reach water, just as believers go deep into the living water of the Holy Word.